Gillian Hills: Career

 In 1972, Hills decided to stop making films.
 She moved to New York to work as a book and magazine illustrator.
-Her first book cover was Alice Munro’s Lives of Girls and Women; her last book cover was for Alice Walker's The Color Purple, published by Washington Press.
+Her first book cover was Alice Munro's Lives of Girls and Women; her last book cover was for Alice Walker's The Color Purple, published by Washington Press.

 Personal life

-Hills now lives in Britain and the US, and is married to Stewart Young, who has managed AC/DC, Emerson, Lake & Palmer, Cyndi Lauper, Foreigner, Billy Squier, Scorpions and Zucchero.
+and is married to Stewart Young, who has managed AC/DC, Emerson, Lake & Palmer, Cyndi Lauper, Foreigner, Billy Squier, Scorpions and Zucchero.